 The next generation of the HomePod takes on an almost perfectly spherical shape versus the cylindrical shape of its predecessor.
-It looks somewhat similar to the new Amazon Echo, but the elegant design comes as no shock; Apple has always excelled at making attractive products.
+It looks somewhat similar to the Amazon Echo, but the elegant design comes as no shock — Apple has always excelled at making attractive products.

 Meanwhile, the Google Nest Audio has a more pill-like appearance.
-While not unattractive, it is substantially different than the HomePod mini but still fits into most home decor without a problem.
+While not unattractive, it is substantially different than the HomePod mini, but still fits with most home decor without a problem.
 The Google Nest Audio is wrapped in fabric like its predecessors and comes in five color options: chalk, charcoal, sage, sand, and sky.

 The original HomePod was the most audio-focused of any of the original smart speakers.
 The HomePod mini lacks the size to pack the same level of audio into its body, but it still has features that will make it sound better than most entry-level smart speakers.
 It uses a single full-range driver with two passive radiators to pump out clear audio.